marccarre/jquery-multi-status-bar/README.md

         <div id="bar"></div>

-5. Create the plugin when your page has been loaded, e.g. :
+5. Create the plugin when your page has been loaded:

         <script type="text/javascript">
             $(document).ready(function () {